-Let’s face it, when most people say they want to lose weight what they really mean is, they want to lose weight around their middle.
+Let’s face it, when most people say they want to lose weight what they really mean is, they want to lose weight around their middle, specifically belly fat.

-Your waistline tends to be the part of your body that grows the most when you put on weight and you notice it more too – trousers or skirts feel tighter, blouses and T-shirts ‘sit’ on top of you and, if you run, you feel the wobble there more than anywhere else.
+Your waistline and tummy tends to be the part of your body that grows the most when you put on weight and you notice it more too – trousers or skirts feel tighter, blouses and t-shirts ‘sit’ on top of you and, if you run, you feel the wobble there more than anywhere else.

 Walking is one of the simplest and easiest forms of exercise and luckily it’s also a great way to tighten up that waistline.
 Research shows that if you can walk briskly for 45 minutes or more, your body begins to burn your fat reserves – and most of your reserve fat is stored around your middle.

 Find out how to walk your way to better health

 2. The simple food swaps that help reduce belly fat

 A lot of the belly-fattening foods we eat come in the form of small, processed add-ons to food – marinades, sauces, dressings and so on – so target these in your diet, as well as looking at overall calorie intake, to shrink your belly.